heinrichkortsch/dti_workshop_2025/docs/part 2 get creative/idea-2.md

 ```

+{:.highlight}
-> The original inspiration of this reaction game code can be found [here](https://id-studiolab.github.io/Digital-Interfaces/assignments/02-reaction-game/).
+The original inspiration of this reaction game code can be found [here](https://id-studiolab.github.io/Digital-Interfaces/assignments/02-reaction-game/).

 ---